 New statistics pop up every day about mobile and its growing share of overall web traffic.
 According to a nice infographic on this exact topic by Go-Globe, mobile has broken past 10% of total web traffic globally.
 This seems to be in line with other findings.

 Somewhat surprising is Oceania’s modest leap forward, with mobile traffic share increasing only 1.4% since 2010 to account for a mere 2.86% of all web traffic in the region today.
 Its reliability, however, is highly questionable, and statistics from Statcounter back up this scepticism by suggesting that mobile made up around 8.5% of web traffic in the region in August this year.
-I don’t know about you, but to me the latter seems more plausible.
+I do not know about you, but to me the latter seems more plausible.

 Again, the top 10 list of countries with highest mobile web share traffic confirms what has already been concluded: mobile internet usage accounts for a considerably larger share of web traffic in developing countries.
 In Nigeria , Africa’s by far largest internet market, some 57% of the traffic from its 45 million large internet user base is mobile.